 }

-Finally, verify that the IP of the fingerprinting request matches the IP of the search request.
+Finally, verify that the fingerprinting request's IP matches the search request's IP.

 if (botDetection.ip !== req.headers["x-forwarded-for"]?.split(",")[0]) {